torlenor/torlenor.github.io/_posts/2020-10-23-machine_learning_reinforment_learning_kalah_part1.markdown

 For the comparison we let every agent play $N=1000$ games against every other agent, including itself, with the exception of the RL agents, as currently it can only play as player 1.
 Updating the environment, so that it is possible to play as player 2 is part of the planed improvements.
 Draws are not taken into account when calculating the win rate.

 In Table 1 we compare the classic agents against the RL agents on a $(4,4)$ board.
 From the classic agents the random agent performed worst, but a slight advantage for player 1 can be seen there, which may be related to the advantage the player 1 has in Kalah.
-The max score agent performed already reasonably well with just a few lines of code.
+The MaxScore agent performed already reasonably well with just a few lines of code.
 It can easily beat random chance and if played against itself also a slight advantage for player 1 is visible.
-The max score and repeat agent improved the scores even further and is only beaten more often by the minimax agent.
-The minimax agent clearly is the best classic agent, winning most of the games against the other agents.
+The MaxScoreRepeat agent improved the scores even further and is only beaten more often by the Minimax agent.
+The Minimax agent clearly is the best classic agent, winning most of the games against the other agents.
 The reinforcement agents did perform reasonably well themselves.
-Especially the AC agent was able to outperform the classic agents including the minimax agent.
+Especially the AC agent was able to outperform the classic agents including the Minimax agent.

 <table>
   <caption>Table 1: Comparison of classic and RL agents on a $(4,4)$ board.
 Shown is the average win percentage of player 1 (rows) vs. player 2 (columns) after playing $N=1000$ games.</caption>